-Progress has been made recently with the development of the Gedling Heritage Forum.
-A wide range of community groups continue to bring the history and heritage of local communities alive and the work of these groups represents an excellent foundation on which to make further progress.
+Progress has been made recently with the development of the Gedling Borough Heritage Forum.
+A wide range of active, enthusiastic and vibrant community groups continue to bring the history and heritage of local communities alive successfully.
+Voluntary groups have secured Heritage Lottery Funding for important works at Papplewick Pumping Station and Bestwood Winding Engine.
+The activities of such groups represents an excellent foundation on which to make further progress.